ma4nn/moneymoney-sum-by-bank/README.md

 **Note:** The MoneyMoney application has to be unlocked when executing the script otherwise an error will be thrown.

-This Python script sums all account balances from MoneyMoney by BIC.
+This Python script sums all account balances from MoneyMoney by the bank code of the BIC ([first 4 digits](https://www.buchhaltung-einfach-sicher.de/finanzen/bic)).
 If a BIC is not available (e.g. in case of an offline or a credit card account), the script looks for a custom attribute `bankIdentifier` in the account settings and uses this as reference.
 If neither of this information is available on the account and it has a balance, the value is added to "other".